Notebook of Avon Reah Smith-Ryan, 1942-1945

 27 Bde has been relieved of duties which our boys have carried

 out.
-It has meant no men off duty any day but they owe us a rotation for it.
+It has meant no men off duty any day but they owe us

-from Fremantle, Carter, Hunter & Robinson has gone on.
+from Fremantle., Carter, Hunter & Robinson has gone on.
 Some

 more Dutch troops have come in.